 11. Raw chocolate raspberry bites

-These seducing high fiber snacks contain as ingredients the “who is who” of the top high fiber foods like almonds, coconut meat, medjol dates and chia seeds.
-Not to forget raspberries, which count to those fruits with one of the highest fiber content.
+These seducing snacks contain as ingredients the “who is who” of the best fiber foods like almonds, coconut meat, Medjool dates and chia seeds.
+Not to forget the yummy, nutrient dense raspberries.
 Heads up: This is not a quick and easy recipe but takes a bit of time: Raw chocolate raspberry bites

 And remember the next time you are dreaming of a zero-fiber fast food snack… Think twice, check this list and when in doubt remember, every bite of something comes with an opportunity cost.